UU-Human-Evolution/1MB438/Lab_4.md

 #### Extracting our ORFs

-In order to annotate the regions we identified during the Gene Prediction in the last sessions, we need to extract the nucleotide sequence, the associated header and the coordinates.
+In order to annotate the regions we predicted during lab 3, we need to extract the nucleotide sequence, the associated header and the coordinates.
 Something like this:

 ```
 >orf_1 23-455